 Edging shears usually have two extra long handles attached to a heavily angled blade so you can trim lawn edges while stooping instead of crouching.
 That said, you can also buy lawn edging shears for hand use.
 Normally these shears have a mechanism that allows you to turn the blade 360˚ so you can trim lawn edges from the top or the side.

 When choosing a pair of shears, consider the weight of the product because you’ll be using them at arms’ length and after ten minutes or so of snipping you really will start to feel the weight.

 Most shears are equipped with straight blades but some more expensive models come with wavy blades that are designed for holding wider branches and stems in position while they’re cut.
 That said, wavy bladed shears are a bit harder to sharpen.
 And speaking of sharpening, you’d do well to invest in a blade sharpener like the excellent Stihl Sharpening Tool.
 This little gizmo is perfect for keeping shears, secateurs and household scissors in tip-top condition.

 The majority of larger shears are also equipped with a bumper system.
 This is usually in the form of two rubber stoppers that help absorb the impact when the two blades meet after cutting thicker branches.
 It’s a small and seemingly insignificant feature to have but one that makes long hedge-trimming sessions more comfortable on the wrists.

-Now you've found yourself the best shears, compliment them with some other essential gardening items like the best garden sprinkler (opens in new tab), the best garden watering system (opens in new tab) and the best cordless lawn mower (opens in new tab).
+Now you've found yourself the best shears, compliment them with some other essential gardening items like the Best Garden Sprinkler, the Best Garden Watering System, the Best Cordless Lawn Mower and, for those with larger gardens, the Best Petrol Lawn Mower.